h5bp/Front-end-Developer-Interview-Questions/README.md

 * How would you implement a web design comp that uses non-standard fonts?
   * Webfonts (font services like: Google Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?
-* Explain how defining an element to have `border-box: box-sizing;` is different than not.
+* Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

 **[[⬆]](#toc)**